-Kayako is 19-year old bootstrapped help desk software.
-And yes, this makes it the oldest solution on this list.
-So there’s no wonder that it’s also yet another helpdesk-first tool.
-However, they did a huge shift in 2016 when the tool became omni-channel and unified customer data from different channels under one dashboard.
+Kayako is 22-year-old bootstrapped help desk software.
+They did a huge shift in 2016 when the tool became omnichannel and unified customer data from different channels under one dashboard.

-To be honest, Kayako’s set of features is rather primitive for a full-fledged Zendesk alternative.
+Kayako’s functionalities are rather primitive for a full-fledged Zendesk alternative.
 But if you’re a small business owner, they’ll probably be enough for a two- or three-person customer support team.
-So, what does Kayako offer?

-The live chat by Kayako can be integrated not only with your website, but also with mobile apps through mobile SDKs.
-The widget is rather basic and doesn’t offer anything other than some very basic customization of its color scheme and proactive chat invitations.
+The live chat by Kayako can be integrated not only with your website but also with mobile apps through mobile SDKs.
+The widget is basic and doesn’t cover anything other than some very run-of-the-mill color scheme customization and proactive chat invitations.

-The knowledge base feature is also cut-down to the basics.
-You can create articles in a simple text editor, tag them and distribute between categories.
-On the downside, there are no SEO settings.
-However, it’s possible to specify certain search terms that customers might use to search for each article.
+Speaking of the knowledge base feature, it’s entry-level.
+You can create articles in a simple text editor, tag them, and distribute them between categories.
+To top it off, there are no SEO settings.

 - Complete customer journeys in a ticket window